 Another consequence of malate oxidation by complex II, together with the fact that the product OAA is an inhibitor with an extremely low off-rate, is that malate is a suicide inhibitor of complex II.
 The highly exergonic oxidation of malate by ubiquinone contributes to the driving force for loading the enzyme with OAA despite the low rate.
-Surprisingly, the Complex-II-catalyzed malate dehydrogenase reaction runs for several turnovers at a rate higher than the dissociation rate of tightly bound OAA.
-This suggests that the form of the enzyme with tightly-bound OAA is different from the initial product complex from malate oxidation[6].
-This seems not to be a matter of tautomerization, as the enol form of OAA which is produced by malate oxidation is the form which most rapidly inhibits succinate oxidation[6].
+Surprisingly, the Complex-II-catalyzed MDH reaction runs for several turnovers at a rate higher than the dissociation rate of tightly bound OAA.
+This suggests that the form of the enzyme with tightly-bound OAA is different from the initial product complex from malate oxidation[8].
+This seems not to be a matter of tautomerization, as the enol form of OAA which is produced by malate oxidation is the form which most rapidly inhibits succinate oxidation[8].
 Crystallographic studies of Complex II have lagged behind those of complexes III and IV.
-This may seem surprising in that the bottleneck in these studies is preparation of crystals, and it would be expected that Complex II, with a greater proportion of mass in the water-exposed subunits 1 and 2 relative to transmembrane region (subunits 3 and 4) would be relatively easy to crystallize.
+This may seem surprising in that the bottleneck in these studies is preparation of suitable crystals, and it would be expected that Complex II, with a greater proportion of mass in the water-exposed subunits 1 and 2 relative to transmembrane region (subunits 3 and 4) would be relatively easy to crystallize.
 It may be that the monotopic nature of the protein, with hydrophilic surface on only one side of the membrane, impedes crystallization.

 In 1999, the first X-ray structures became available for a number of fumarate reductase (FRD) enzymes with dicarboxylate sites homologous to that of Complex II.
-The FDR's of E. coli[7] and of Wollinella succinogenes[8] have flavoprotein and iron-protein subunits homologous to those of complex II, and like Complex II have membrane-anchor subunit(s) containing quinone reduction sites, which however are somewhat different from those of Complex II.
-The flavocytochrome c FDR (FCc) of Shewanella [9, 10] is a soluble protein with a single subunit and fumarate reductase activity.
+The FRD's of E. coli[9] and of Wollinella succinogenes[10] have flavoprotein and iron-protein subunits homologous to those of complex II, and like Complex II have membrane-anchor subunit(s) containing quinone redox sites.
+The quinone-oxidizing sites of the membrane-bound FRD's is not related to the quinone reduction site of Complex II, involving (at least in the case of the E. coli enzyme) different ligands on different transmembrane helices and a different section of the iron-sulfur protein.
+On the other hand the flavoprotein and the dicarboxylate site are clearly homologous.

+The flavocytochrome c FRD (FCc) of Shewanella [11, 12] is a soluble protein with a single subunit and fumarate reductase activity.
 Despite being coupled to a cytochrome domain instead of an iron-sulfur protein, the dicarboxylate binding domain of FCc is clearly homologous to that of complex II, and was well ordered in the crystals.

-These structures provided the first clear picture of the dicarboxylate binding site.
-Interestingly, in one of the highest resolution crystals, grown in the presence of fumarate, the active site contained not fumarate but a "malate-like intermediate" which the authors proposed was formed by slow enzymatic hydration of fumarate by FCc[10].
+These structures provided the first clear picture of the loaded dicarboxylate binding site.
+Interestingly, in one of the highest resolution crystals, grown in the presence of fumarate, the active site contained not fumarate but a "malate-like intermediate" which the authors proposed was formed by slow enzymatic hydration of fumarate by FCc[12].
+It was suggested by Ackrell[2] that the nature of this intermediate may have a bearing on the extremely tight binding of OAA to mitochondrial Complex II.